CloudLabsAI-Azure/mslearn-azure-ml/Instructions/09-Run-pipelines.md

     git clone https://github.com/MicrosoftLearning/mslearn-azure-ml.git azure-ml-labs
     ```

-    > Use `SHIFT + INSERT` to paste your copied code into the Cloud Shell.
+    > NOTE: Use `SHIFT + INSERT` to paste your copied code into the Cloud Shell.

 1. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.sh** script it contains: